sdiehl/wiwinwlh/tutorial.md

 .ghci.conf
 ----------

-The configuration for the GHCi shell can be customized globally by defining a ``ghci.conf`` in ``$HOME/.ghc/`` or in the current working directory as ``./.ghci.conf``.
+The GHCi shell can be customized globally by defining a configure file ``ghci.conf`` in ``$HOME/.ghc/`` or in the current working directory as ``./.ghci.conf``.